nnagewad/static-personal-site/src/index.md

   date: '2021-12'
 ---

-<p>Latest contribution is now live., <a href='https://designnotes.blog.gov.uk/2021/12/17/moving-from-the-private-to-the-public-sector-as-a-designer/' rel='external'>Moving from the private to the public sector as a designer</a>.</p>
+<p>Latest contribution is now live: <a href='https://designnotes.blog.gov.uk/2021/12/17/moving-from-the-private-to-the-public-sector-as-a-designer/' rel='external'>Moving from the private to the public sector as a designer</a>.</p>